pankajkmishra/NodeLab/readme.md

 ## NodeLab
-NodeLab is a simple MATLAB-package for unstructured node-generation and refinement for meshfree modeling in arbitrary domains.
-The final can be seen in the 'workspace'.
+NodeLab is a simple MATLAB-package for unstructured node-generation and refinement for meshfree modeling in 2D arbitrary domains.
+The final output can be seen in the 'workspace'.
 Following are the description of Input/Output variables of NodeLab:
 ### Input:
   * *box* - a vector defining the bounding box of the domain.
   * *hbdy* - the density of the boundary poit-cloud